-In this course, delivered over 8 weeks, you will learn knowledge and skills to read and interpret the requirements of a script and how to create a production schedule and budget.
+In this course, delivered over 8 weeks, you will learn knowledge and skills to read and interpret the requirements of a script to create a production schedule and budget.
 You’ll gain a clear understanding of milestones in production planning and the necessary documentation that must be provided to investors and funding bodies.
 This course covers scripted TV and film production and is relevant for drama and narrative comedy.

-Learn how drama projects are produced for Australian and international audiences and the financial models broadly used including television drama for broadcasters, feature film distribution and understanding the producer offset
+Learn how drama projects are produced for Australian and international audiences and the common financial models used for broadcast television drama, feature film distribution and the Producer Offset

 Discuss the range of approaches and production requirements for a variety of genres, formats and styles of drama television in Australia, and how to identify the unique requirements of a production based on a script

 This is a practice-based course for emerging production managers, including production co-ordinators.
-It also offers essential knowledge for emerging producers who want to expand their skillset in film and TV Drama.
+It also offers essential knowledge for emerging producers who want to expand their knowledge of film and TV Drama.
 The course assumes that you have some production knowledge.

 What you will need

 For the online components of the course you will need access to a desktop or laptop computer with camera, sound and good internet connection for the evening Zoom Video sessions.

-- There is regular weekly online work to be completed between face-to-face sessions, we recommend allowing 8-10 hours per week minimum to do the coursework.
+We recommend allowing 8-10 hours per week minimum to do the course work.

 AFTRS reserves the right to cancel any course for any reason at any time.
 In the event of a course being cancelled a full refund of course fees will be provided.
 If you are planning to travel to attend a course, please confirm with us via email that the course will be proceeding before you make your travel bookings.
 AFTRS is not liable for any travel costs incurred due to course postponement, cancellation, or any other circumstance.